 5.2.
 LGL will ask you for confirmation of your instructions to proceed with a letting.
 Upon receipt of such confirmation, LGL will sign the Tenancy Agreement and exchange contracts on your behalf, unless otherwise instructed by the Landlord.

 6.1.
 In the event that LGL introduces a Tenant who enters into an Agreement to rent the Landlord’s Property, a fee becomes payable to LGL.

 6.2.
 The fee is payable for any Tenant introduced to the Property by LGL, whether or not the Tenancy is finalised by LGL.
 The landlord would be subject to an admin fee dependable on the amount of work carried out by LGL prior to the landlord not following through with a tenancy and managed or let only service.

 6.4.
-The management fee is charged at a percentage over the Tenancy period as specified in fees as agreed, or where the Tenant renews the Agreement, commission will be payable for the same period as the initial Agreement.
+The management fee is charged at a percentage over the Tenancy period as specified in fees as agreed, or where the Tenant renews the Agreement, commission will be payable for

 7.1.
 LGL will take reasonable steps to attempt to verify the identity of potential Tenants.

 7.2.
 LGL will obtain references from previous Landlords and employers and/ or may carry out credit checks on the Tenant(s) wherever possible.